fennec-lang/fennec/docs/0-start.md

     - constants in code and in test scenarios
     - choice of actions in test scenarios
   - statement to signal progress to a fuzzer to help guide the search
+  - magical var-size primitives to make enumeration possible
+  - aspect-like properties
+    - fully automatic running of random programs; no code necessary to drive
+    - properties that bind to runs that satisfy certain conditions and assert certain things
+      - sometimes we can cheat an use property condition as a generation instruction
+      - this unifies simple properties for functions and complex properties for stateful interactions (that can be interleaved with other stateful interactions)

+ why language
+  - control the whole experience
+    - force construction of testable/enumerable fully deterministic programs
+      - program = regular code + property code
+    - interactive live feel

+# mvp

+- build a prototype rapidly
+- don't polish things, be ready to throw things out

+# auto-check

+- no crashes
+- no leaks
+- no hangs
+- your-property-here